 Once all the working drawings are submitted and accepted and all the punch list items and follow-up inspections are complete, the Resident Engineer should write an acceptance letter for the District Engineer's signature.
 Any assessment of liquidated damages should be discussed and any conditions attached to the acceptance.
 If there are any unresolved contract issues, they should be summarized as well.
 It is important to write a final acceptance letter.
-The letter clearly outlines when responsibility for the work shifts from the contractor to ADOT.
-Utilize the DocuSign template "Final Acceptance for Construction" to submit the letter.
-This will ensure all the pertinent individuals receive it.
-The distribution list includes FHWA on federal aid projects, Field Reports, BECO and many others.
-When ADOT's Field Reports Section receives this notice, the Final Acceptance date is input in the Acceptance Letter field in the FAST - Contract Card.
+The letter clearly outlines when responsibility for the work shifts from the Contractor to ADOT.
+On federal aid projects, a copy of the acceptance letter must be sent to the FHWA Area Engineer.

 Requests for partial acceptance should be disapproved.
-Disapproval shall be in writing noting reasons for rejection including citing Construction Bulletin 15-04: Partial Acceptance.
+Disapproval shall be in writing noting reason for rejection including citing Construction Bulletin 15-04.